ilhambo/.comDocumentation/Troubleshooting/index.md

 ###Second
 Next, assuming your deployment is complete and the message from the deployment indicates it did not complete successfully, you can try to deploy a second time.
 This might work if you have items that depend on other items that will now be in place.

-##I didn’t start out by cloning the umbraco.com site or something else is different from the approach outlined in Getting Started and Deployment
+##I didn’t start out by cloning the Umbraco as a Service site or something else is different from the approach outlined in Getting Started and Deployment

-In some cases you may have some special datatypes or may have created custom code outside of the umbraco.com site.
+In some cases you may have some special datatypes or may have created custom code outside of the Umbraco as a Service site.
 In these cases you’ll need to take a few extra steps to ensure your site is deployed successfully.
 Read on to see if any of these apply to you.

-###I already have my site created as a standalone site/solution, how do I deploy my changes to umbraco.com?
+###I already have my site created as a standalone site/solution, how do I deploy my changes to Umbraco as a Service?
 There are different approaches to this scenario.
 The one you’ll use depends on how you created your site.
 In most cases, copying your production ready files (including any compiled code you have) into a local clone of your site will be all you need.
-Of course, if you have created Umbraco specific items (document types, etc...) in a site that was not originally cloned from umbraco.com, then you’ll also need to update those items.
+Of course, if you have created Umbraco specific items (document types, etc...) in a site that was not originally cloned from Umbraco as a Service, then you’ll also need to update those items.
 The most straightforward way is to create the items in the cloned site, but you may also do a database merge, file import, or other method that you are familiar with.
 In any case, the idea is to tell the cloned umbraco site about all your items so umbraco can create the serialized version of these.
-Once you have your local site as you like, then the process to deploy to your umbraco.com dev site is identical to the above.
+Once you have your local site as you like, then the process to deploy to your Umbraco as a Service dev site is identical to the above.
 Pretty simple!

 ###I’m using Archetype, do I need to do anything special?
 Yes, as Archetype is third-party created datatype you’ll need to include the appropriate data resolver.
 You simply include the data resolver in your site’s /bin/ folder and make sure you commit and push the file when you deploy your site.
 You can find the data resolver for Archetype here:  [https://github.com/leekelleher/Archetype.Courier](https://github.com/leekelleher/Archetype.Courier)

 ###I’m using BuzzHybrid / DonutCaching / LatestHotStuff / other custom add-ins or I’ve created my own datatypes - do I need to do anything special?
 Probably not!
-In most cases simply including the custom files (and configuration) is enough for umbraco.com to understand how to deploy your site.
+In most cases simply including the custom files (and configuration) is enough for Umbraco as a Service to understand how to deploy your site.
 In some cases, namely where you’ve created a data type that serializes data or otherwise stores property data in a non-standard format, you’ll need to also create a corresponding data resolver.
 Fortunately these are easily created using the guide and samples [here](https://github.com/umbraco/Courier/blob/master/Documentation/Developer%20Documentation/Data%20Resolvers.md)

 ###I press the “Deploy to Staging/Live” button, then nothing happens.
 What’s going on?
-Umbraco.com uses web sockets to communicate between your browser session and the remote environment.
+Umbraco as a Service uses web sockets to communicate between your browser session and the remote environment.
 If your connection to the internet doesn’t support web sockets, you are behind a proxy server or firewall that blocks web sockets, or if the web socket connection is in any other way not supported then you may find that deployments (and other operations) may not complete successfully.
 At this time there is not a workaround to this requirement.

 ###I have a package.json file in the root of my website and my deploys keep failing
 With the package.json file in place, our service will take that to mean: "look, I'm a node.js project, don't treat me as a ASP.NET site!".
 In order to remedy this you can go into your local clone of the website and find the `.deployment` file and make it look like this:
 ```
 [config]
 SCM_SCRIPT_GENERATOR_ARGS = --basic